deanturpin/germs.dev/posts/sanskrit.md

 Note the hook beneath the first character in सुप्त (supine).
 Individually we have स (S), उ (U), प (P) and अ (T).
 In this context the उ (U) has a simpler form and hangs effortlessly from the leading स (S).

 ## Pose name construction
 Each pose has a name and is suffixed with आसन.
 E.g., "boat pose" consists of नाव "nav" (boat) and आसन "asana" (pose).
-However, when the two words come together the leading A in asana takes another form: नावासन "navasana" (boat pose) - the V is pronounced without the bottom teeth touching the top lip.
+However, when the two words come together the leading A in asana takes another form: नावासन "navasana" (boat pose) - the V is pronounced without the bottom teeth touching the top lip, halfway betwween a V and W in English.
 This is called डंडा "danda" (stick).
 If you've attended an Indian wedding you may be familiar with the derived word and stick dance named डंडिया "[dandiya](https://en.wikipedia.org/wiki/Dandiya_Raas)".

 ## Alphabets
 Strictly speaking Indic languages use [abugidas](https://en.wikipedia.org/wiki/Abugida) but let's stick with alphabet.
 You can learn the alphabet in a couple of weeks but you have to use it to keep it in your head.
 Perhaps transliterate a daily newspaper headline or use a Hindi calendar.